How To Find The Waterfalls At Robert H. Treman State Park

 Kristen hiking down the stairs along Gorge Trail

 The trail veers away from the gorge and takes you through green forest before rejoining the creek.
 Enjoy the fresh clean air and sounds of nature as the real hiking begins.
+If it has recently rained, the stairs can be slippery so watch your step.

 Waterfall and stone staircase at Robert H Treman gorge trail Ithaca NY